 BRIANNA HIRAMI WRITES – Falling in love is already hard enough as it is without the constant fear of being outcasted for who you love.
 When your and your loved ones’ identity is not socially acceptable in society, it makes the thought of falling in love absolutely terrifying.
 One becomes incessantly…

-Full Article BOOK REVIEW: LOVE IN THE BIG CITY (2021) BY SANG YOUNG PARK: LOVE AGAINST ALL ODDSBOOK REVIEW: MR. GOODCHILD BY J.H.
+BOOK REVIEW: MR. GOODCHILD BY J.H.
 LOW (2022) – AN EERIE PICTURE BOOK EXPLORING INNER DEMONS

 CADY ABE WRITES – Picture books are often synonymous with bright colors, simple plots, and child-like innocence.
 However, readers find completely opposite undertones in Mr. Goodchild (2022).
 The artwork curiously draws readers in and creates an unsettling atmosphere.
 There is a great deal of dark shading, leaving a mysterious aura across the page…

-Full Article BOOK REVIEW: MR. GOODCHILD BY J.H.
-LOW (2022) – AN EERIE PICTURE BOOK EXPLORING INNER DEMONSBOOK REVIEW: WE ARE SINGAPOREANS VOL. 1 BY MELANIE LEE AND LEE XIN LI (2021)
+BOOK REVIEW: WE ARE SINGAPOREANS VOL. 1 BY MELANIE LEE AND LEE XIN LI (2021)

 CADY ABE WRITES – Real heroes do not come with supernatural powers, unlike the glossy heroes from grandeur cinema and literature.
 Instead, everyday vigilantes are clad with hard-earned perseverance, passion, and drive to improve the fragile state of the world.
 In the unsettling and despairing time of the COVID-19 pandemic, the…